PiggyChu620/MindustryRandomPlanet/README.md

   - Hyper Thawer: User slag to melt most of the items created from Cryogenic Freezer
   - Solid form (ice) of Water, Cryofluid, Oil, Slag, Arkycite, Neoplasm
 - Add Discord Server<sup>2</sup>
+- Officially released, now can be installed from the Mod Browser

 ---